rgscherf/rulescript/README.md

 # RuleScript

-RuleScript lets you write policy specificications that are simple, unambiguous, and are applied with utter consistency by a computer.
+RuleScript lets you write policy specifications that are simple, unambiguous, and are applied with utter consistency by a computer.
 It works by providing a framework for the following equation:

-input documents + validation rules = pass/fail decision
+`input documents + validation rules = pass/fail decision`

 You write your rules in a simple computer language, point the rules an input document(s), and receive an instant, automatic answer about whether the input conforms to your rules.